 As a BDC, we are required to comply with certain regulatory requirements.
 We and any company controlled by us, on the one hand, and our upstream affiliates, or our Investment Adviser and its affiliates, on the other hand, are prohibited under the Investment Company Act from knowingly participating in certain transactions without the prior approval of our Independent Directors (as defined below) and, in some cases, the SEC.
-Any person that owns, directly or indirectly, 5% or more of our outstanding voting securities is our upstream affiliate for purposes of the Investment Company Act, and we or a company controlled by us are generally prohibited from buying or selling any security (other than our securities) from or to such affiliate, absent the prior approval of our Independent

-Directors (as defined below) and so long as such person does not own more than 25% of our outstanding voting securities or otherwise control us.
+Any person that owns, directly or indirectly, 5% or more of our outstanding voting securities is our upstream affiliate for purposes of the Investment Company Act, and we or a company controlled by us are generally prohibited from buying or selling any security (other than our securities) from or to such affiliate, absent the prior approval of our Independent Directors (as defined below) and so long as such person does not own more than 25% of our outstanding voting securities or otherwise control us.
 We or a company controlled by us are prohibited from buying or selling any security from or to our Investment Adviser or its affiliates, or any person who owns more than 25% of our voting securities or is otherwise deemed to control, be controlled by, or be under common control with, us, with such persons, absent the prior approval of the SEC.

 The Investment Company Act also prohibits certain "joint" transactions with our upstream affiliates, or our Investment Adviser or its affiliates, which could include investments in the same portfolio company (whether at the same or different times), without prior approval of our Independent Directors (as defined below) and, in some cases, the SEC (other than in certain limited situations pursuant to current regulatory guidance as described below).
 The analysis of whether a particular transaction constitutes a joint transaction requires a review of the relevant facts and circumstances then existing.
-The SEC has granted us Exemptive Relief that permits us and certain present and future funds advised by our Investment Adviser and certain other present and future investment advisers controlling, controlled by or under common control with our Investment Adviser to co-invest in suitable negotiated investments.
+The SEC has granted us the Exemptive Relief that permits us and certain present and future funds advised by our Investment Adviser (or a future investment adviser controlling, controlled by or under common control with our Investment Adviser) to co-invest in suitable negotiated investments.
 Co-investments made under the Exemptive Relief are subject to compliance with the conditions and other requirements contained in the Exemptive Relief, which could limit our ability to participate in a co-investment transaction.
 In addition to co-investing pursuant to our Exemptive Relief, we may also co-invest with funds managed by Carlyle or any of its downstream affiliates, subject to compliance with applicable law and regulations, existing regulatory guidance, our Investment Adviser's allocation procedures and Carlyle's other allocation policies and procedures, where applicable.
-For example, we may invest alongside such investment with guidance promulgated by the SEC staff permitting us and an affiliated person to purchase interests in a single class of privately placed securities so long as certain conditions are met, including that we negotiate no term other than price.
-We may, in certain cases, also make investments in securities owned by affiliates that we acquire from non-affiliates.
-In such circumstances, our ability to participate in any restructuring of such investment or other transaction involving
+For example, we may invest alongside such investors consistent with guidance promulgated by the SEC staff permitting us and an affiliated person to purchase interests in a single class of privately placed securities so long as certain conditions are met, including that we negotiate no term other than price.
+We may, in certain cases, also make investment or other transaction involving the issuer of such investment may be limited, and as a result, we may realize a loss on such investments that might have been prevented or reduced had we not been restricte